vnepomuceno/gmail-fisher/README.md

 ![Build Status](https://api.travis-ci.com/Vnepomuceno/gmail-fisher.svg?branch=master)

-> Automation scripts for fetching email messages from Gmail API 🎣
+> 🎣 Automation scripts for fetching email messages from Gmail API.

 Gmail Fisher allows you to query email messages that you have in your Gmail inbox.